Cortex XDR Supported Kernel Module Versions by Distribution

 To enable full endpoint protection features on Linux endpoints, you must use a supported Linux kernel version.

-On Linux endpoints, to perform malware analysis of ELF files and collect data for EDR and behavioral threat analysis, the Cortex XDR agent requires a supported kernel version of 3.4 or later.
-If you deploy the Cortex XDR agent on a Linux server that is not running one of the kernel versions required for these additional protection capabilities, the agent will operate in
+On Linux endpoints, to perform malware analysis of Executable and Linkable Format (ELF) files and collect data for endpoint detection and response (EDR) and behavioral threat analysis, the Cortex® XDR™ agent requires Linux kernel 3.4 or a later version.
+If you deploy the Cortex XDR agent on a Linux server that is not running one of the kernel versions required for these additional protection capabilities, the agent will operate in asynchronous mode, where:

 - Continuous event monitoring required for Behavioral Threat Protection is disabled.